dkletran/ai-assistant/README.md

 - A bucket in this project to store Terraform states
 - A secret to store your OpenAI API token
 - A Docker repository for Docker images in Artifact Registry
+- Optional: a verified custom domain name that can be use to connect to your service

 ### Configuration: